PaulSwarthout/pasChildThemes/readme.txt

 For this example, the Child Theme was created as a child of the 'Twenty Sixteen' theme and it's name appears at the top.
 The page scrolls.

 == Changelog ==

+= 2.1.2 =
+ - Added "wait" cursors in the places where there is a delay in processing ... i.e., it's not immediate.

+ - Modified the AJAX calls to be consistent.

 = 2.1.1 =
  - WordPress Plugin review team discovered a security vulnerability in version 2.0 of the Child Themes Helper plugin.